 Download Monitor version 4.3 and higher require the server that is hosting your WordPress website to run at least PHP version 5.3 (but higher is always better).

-If you install or update to Download Monitor version 4.3 or higher, Download Monitor will what “gracefully fail”.
+If you install or update to Download Monitor version 4.3 or higher, Download Monitor will “gracefully fail”.
 This means our plugin will not work but we won’t crash your website either.
 Because by default, running newer PHP code on older versions will crash your website.

 I got a notice in my WordPress admin saying my PHP version is too low